Women's suffrage: Sweden

 In 1862, tax-paying women of legal majority (unmarried, divorced and widowed women) were again allowed to vote in municipal elections, making Sweden the first country in the world to grant women the right to vote.
 This was after the introduction of a new political system, where a new local authority was introduced: the communal municipal council.
 The right to vote in municipal elections applied only to people of legal majority, which excluded married women, as they were juridically under the guardianship of their husbands.
 In 1884 the suggestion to grant women the right to vote in national elections was initially voted down in Parliament.
 During the 1880s, the Married Woman's Property Rights Association had a campaign to encourage the female voters, qualified to vote in accordance with the 1862 law, to use their vote and increase the participation of women voters in the elections, but there was yet no public demand for women's suffrage among women.
 In 1888, the temperance activist Emilie Rathou became the first woman in Sweden to demand the right for women's suffrage in a public speech.
 In 1899, a delegation from the Fredrika Bremer Association presented a suggestion of women's suffrage to prime minister Erik Gustaf Boström.
 The delegation was headed by Agda Montelius, accompanied by Gertrud Adelborg, who had written the demand.
 This was the first time the Swedish women's movement themselves had officially presented a demand for suffrage.

-In 1902 the Swedish Society for Woman Suffrage was founded.
+In 1902 the Swedish Society for Woman Suffrage was founded, supported by the Social Democratic women's Clubs.
 In 1906 the suggestion of women's suffrage was voted down in parliament again.
 In 1909, the right to vote in municipal elections were extended to also include married women.
 The same year, women were granted eligibility for election to municipal councils, and in the following 1910–11 municipal elections, forty women were elected to different municipal councils, Gertrud Månsson being the first.
 In 1914 Emilia Broomé became the first woman in the legislative assembly.

 The right to vote in national elections was not returned to women until 1919, and was practiced again in the election of 1921, for the first time in 150 years.

-After the 1921 election, the first women were elected to Swedish Parliament after women's suffrage were Kerstin Hesselgren in the Upper chamber and Nelly Thüring (Social Democrat), Agda Östlund (Social Democrat) Elisabeth Tamm (liberal) and Bertha Wellin (Conservative) in the Lower chamber.
-Karin Kock-Lindberg became the first female government minister, and in 1958, Ulla Lindström became the first acting Prime Minister.
+After the 1921 election, the first women were elected to Swedish Parliament after women's suffrage were Kerstin Hesselgren in the Upper chamber and Nelly Thüring (Social Democrat), Agda Östlund (Social Democrat), Elisabeth Tamm (liberal) and Bertha Wellin (Conservative) in the Lower chamber.
+Karin Kock-Lindberg became the first female government minister, and in 1958, Ulla Lindström became the first acting prime minister.